 - If someone is seated in your row, be mindful of when they may be trying to pass by and exit the train.

-New to Marta?
 Don’t be intimidated trying to figure out what bus to take.
-You can simply visit maps.google.com or the Google Maps app, type in the address where you are headed (many times you can simply input the name) and select the “transit” icon.
+You can simply visit maps.google.com or the Google Maps App, type in the address where you are headed (many times you can simply input the name) and select the “transit” icon.
 Google even allows you to pick your departure or arrival time and the date you are traveling, to provide even more accurate information.

 If you prefer a paper map, get one at the Five Points station.

 Not sure where to go?
 Here are a few popular destinations you can easily access via MARTA and how to get there.

 - Arts Center: The red and gold rail lines will take you to the Arts Center MARTA station, which is in the heart of tons of great museums and theaters.
 Tour the High Museum of Art or see a comedy show at Whole World Theatre.

 - Atlanta Financial Center (and nearby hotels): Take the red line toward North Springs.
 This is close to the Buckhead MARTA Station.
 From here, you can hop on bus 110 for a tour of famous Peachtree Street.